-Security - the number of supply interruptions recorded per 100 connected customers ("CI"); and

-Availability - the number of customer minutes lost per connected customer ("CML").
+Security - the number of supply interruptions recorded per 100 connected customers ("CI"); and Availability - the number of customer minutes lost per connected customer ("CML").

 All licensees who operate a distribution system are required to report annually to Ofgem on their performance in maintaining system Security and Availability.
 The Quality of Service incentive scheme, also known as the Information and Incentives Scheme ("IIS") which was introduced by Ofgem in April 2002, financially incentivises all licensees including WPD with respect to both the Security and Availability of supply delivered to customers.
-In addition Ofgem incentivises the quality of telephone response customers receive when they contact the licensee.
-This is assessed by a customer survey carried out on a monthly basis.

-Network performance reported to Ofgem for the regulatory year to 31 March 2017 was as follows:
+Network performance reported to Ofgem for the year is as follows:

-Target

-Total less than
+Total Target less than

-Minutes lost per customer 2016/17 38.1
+Minutes lost per customer 2016/17 25.7

-Excluded events (6.1)
+Excluded events

-IIS Performance 2016/17 32.0 53.6
+IIS Performance 2016/17 25.7 33.6

-IIS Performance 2015/16 32.2 55.7
+IIS Performance 2015/16 26.3 35.4

-Interruptions per 100 customers 2016/17 62.8
+Interruptions per 100 customers 2016/17 41.6

-Excluded events (3.8)
+Excluded events

-IIS Performance 2016/17 59.0 87.1
+IIS Performance 2016/17 41.6 53.7

-IIS Performance 2015/16 65.4 89.1
+IIS Performance 2015/16 47.4 55.1